|

 Web page author - W. David Hoisington, Ph.D.

-to the right is the triangular termination face of a crystal that shows the step like pattern of skeletal growth along with the pale clay coating.
+to the left is the triangular termination face of a crystal that shows the step like pattern of skeletal growth along with the pale clay coating.
 This specimen is from TCR and is about 3 cm across.
 Photo DrD, 2009

 Using either the term skeletal crystal or hopper crystal